athomasq/athomasq.github.io/investing/investor-update-examples.md

 #### Business Update

-*This is the section where you talk about the health of the business as a whole.
-For the most part, this comes down to customer traction -- sales, pipeline, feedback etc.  One approach is to break this down into "good", "bad" and "on my mind", like this:*

 **Good:** We signed a channel partnership with the Sirius Cybernetics Corp.
 Hoping to get lots of high-quality leads from this.
 The initial economics are merely okay, not great for us, but we're treating this as an experiment to find out if it works, not trying to optimize yet.